 Artificial Intelligence Approach (Knowledge based approach)

-It is a mixture of pattern recognition and acoustic phonetic approach.
-In this approach recognition of voice is done similar to how human applies intelligence.
-This approach use linguistic, phonetics and spectrogram information of the voice.
-In the context of voice emotion detection, knowledge based approach requires a detailed study of spectrograms and is incorporated using rules and procedures which helps in its pure form of knowledge engineering design.
+The Artificial Intelligence Approach (Knowledge based approach) is a mixture of pattern recognition and the acoustic phonetic approach.
+In this approach, therecognition of voice is conducted similar to the way how human beings apply intelligence to read emotions of others.
+This approach uses linguistics, phonetics and spectrogram information of the voice.
+In the context of voice emotion detection, the knowledge-based approach requires a detailed study of spectrograms and is incorporated using rules and procedures which helps in its pure form of knowledge engineering design.

-However due to the problem faced in quantification of expert knowledge the success of this approach is limited.
-Also integration of different levels of human knowledge like phonetics, syntax, phonotactics, semantics, lexical access and pragmatics has many difficulties.
-For this approach artificial neural networks method is more reliable which is based on neurons and the performance of each neurons depends on other neurons in the network and the relevant weights attached.
+However, due to the problem faced in the quantification of expert knowledge, the success of this approach is limited.
+Further, the integration of different levels of human knowledge like phonetics, syntax, phonotactics, semantics, lexical access and pragmatics has many difficulties.
+For this approach, artificial neural networks method are more reliable which are based on a set of operations to a set of variables with each operation in the network having a weight attached.

 Classification Algorithms

-SVM- This algorithm considers a set of features as data points in the hyperspace.
-This hyperplane is divided in such a way that it maximise the distance between this hyperplane and each support vector, while the objective function is minimized.
-Sometimes dividing the hyperspace is a difficult.
-Hence SVM allows it to misclassify few data points using a margin but increases the overall performance. (Òscar, 2017)
+SVM: The SVM algorithm considers a set of features as data points in the hyperspace.
+A hyperplane is divided in such a way that it maximizes the distance between this hyperplane and each support vector, while the objective function is minimized.
+Sometimes, dividing the hyperspace is a difficult.
+Hence, SVM allows to misclassify a few data points using a margin but increases the overall performance. (Òscar, 2017)

-Naïve Bayes- It is a simple learning method based on Bayes conditional probability rule.
-The probability that each single feature contributes independently to the final probability result to be a class and each one with its distribution.
+Naïve Bayes: It is a simple learning method based on the Bayes conditional probability rule.
+The probability of a set of observations to belong to a certain class bases on the method that each single feature contributes independently to the final probability result to be a class and each feature has its own distribution.

-KNN- The K-Nearest Neighbours algorithm is a non-parametric, instance-based learning method used both in classification and regression.
-In classification an object in space is identified by a majority vote of its nearest neighbours.
-The value of k is always positive and requires a relative weighting so that the nearest neighbours can contribute more than the distant objects.
+K-Nearest Neighbors Algorithm (KNN): The K-Nearest Neighbors algorithm is a non-parametric, instance-based learning method used both in classification and regression.
+In classification, an object in space is identified by a majority vote of its nearest neighbors.
+The value of k is always positive and requires a relative weighting so that the nearest neighbors can contribute more than the distant objects.
 In any training dataset, it looks for similar feature to predict values whenever new data points are added to test.
 It implies that the new point is assigned a value based on its closeness to data points in the training set.
 Hence this algorithm is very effective and robust for a large training data.

-MLP- The multilayer perceptron (MLP) is a neural network using feed-forward having up to two hidden layers.
-It is a function where one or more independent variable are used to minimize the prediction error of one or more target (dependent) variables.
-It belongs to a class of Deep Neural Network (DNN) and is based on BP learning algorithm.
-However major drawback includes heavy computational burdens of densely connected multilayers, structures and deep iterations.
-Hence it requires a considerable amount of time for recognition accuracy.
+Multilayer perceptron (MLP): The multilayer perceptron (MLP) is a neural network using feed-forward having up to two hidden layers.
+It is a function where one or more independent variables are used to minimize the prediction error of one or more target (dependent) variables.
+It belongs to a class of Deep Neural Network (DNN) and is based on the Backpropagation (BP) learning algorithm.
+However, major drawbacks include heavy computational burdens of densely connected multilayers, structures and deep iterations.
+Hence, it requires a considerable amount of time for recognition accuracy.

-HMM- This model is one of the most important machine learning models in speech and language processing.
+HMM: The HMM is one of the most important machine learning models in speech and language processing.
 A Markov Model is a stochastic state space model involving transitions (randomly) between states where the probability of the transitions is only dependent upon the current state, rather than any of the previous states.
-The model is known to possess memoryless markov property.
+The model is known to possess memoryless markov properties.

 Hidden Markov Models are Markov Models where the states are hidden from view, rather than being observable.
 Instead there are a set of output observations, related to the states, which are directly visible.